Eyüpsultan: Mosque and türbe of Abu Ayyub

 Muslim sources report that several important personalities of early Islam took part in the 674–678 CE siege, such as Ibn Abbas, Ibn Umar and Ibn al-Zubayr.
 Abu Ayyub eventually emerged as the most prominent among them.
 According to Muslim tradition, Constantine IV threatened to destroy his tomb, but the Caliph warned that if he did so, the Christians under his rule would suffer.
 Thus the tomb was left in peace, and allegedly became a site of veneration by the Byzantines, who prayed there in times of drought.
 The tomb was "rediscovered" after the Ottoman conquest of Constantinople in 1453 by the dervish Sheikh Ak Shams al-Din, and Sultan Mehmed II (r.
 1444–1446, 1451–1481) ordered the construction of a marble tomb and the Eyüp Sultan Mosque adjacent to it.
 It became a tradition that Ottoman sultans were girt with the Sword of Osman at the Eyüp mosque upon their accession.

 From that point on, Eyüp became a sacred place.
-Relics were displayed in the tomb, including a stone said to bear the footprint of the Prophet Muhammad.
+Relics were displayed in the tomb, including a stone said to bear the footprint of Muhammad.
 More mosques, schools, tekkes, and fountains were built, and since many Ottoman officials wished to be buried near Abu Ayyub's resting place, the cemetery became one of Istanbul's most desirable.